Adrienne Aranovitch (ex Plotnek)

-Adrienne is currently employed at Australia Christian School, in Moreton Bay Region, North of Brisbane, Queensland, Australia, as STEM Coordinator.
+Adrienne was employed at Australia Christian School, in Moreton Bay Region, North of Brisbane, Queensland, Australia, as STEM Coordinator and Sustainability Coordinator, Science/Math teacher from 2017-2019

 Adrienne was employed at Heatherton Christian College from 2007-2016, a P-12 Independent Private School.
 She was the Science Coordinator; VET Permaculture teacher and Primary Science Specialist at HCC.
 Adrienne also taught VCE Psychology, 7-10 General Science & VCE Food Technology.